 - Consolidate routes serving the same school

-SamTrans is proposing to consolidate up to 10 school-related routes with available capacity into five routes.
+SamTrans is recommending consolidation of 10 school-related routes with available capacity into five routes.
 In each case, two existing school-related routes would become one route that serves more neighborhoods to the same school or schools.
 In some cases, this would result in a longer ride for some students, but service to almost all areas with existing ridership would still be available.
-See information below on which routes are being proposed for consolidation.
+See information below on which routes would be consolidated in the recommended network.
+Routes not listed would not change.

 - Eliminate school-related routes

-The third and least used option is to eliminate routes.
-Out of 37 school-related routes, two very low ridership routes are proposed for elimination.
-These include Routes 80 and 85.
-See below for more information.
+The third and least used option is to eliminate service.
+Out of 37 school-related routes, just one very low ridership route (route 80) is proposed for elimination.
+In the new network, routes 85 and 87 would still receive afternoon service but would no longer have morning service.

 When might these changes be made?

-Some of these changes may be introduced prior to the new Reimagine SamTrans bus network, as schools re-open following closures due to the Covid-19 pandemic and SamTrans tries to offer service to as many students and schools as possible.
-Changes could be made as soon as August 2021.
+Some of these changes could be implemented prior to the new Reimagine SamTrans bus network, as schools re-open and SamTrans tries to offer service to as many students and schools as possible.
+Changes could be made during the 2021-2022 school year.

 Routes 37 and 39 both serve Alta Loma Middle School.
 Route 37 serves neighborhoods east of El Camino Real and Route 39 serves neighborhoods west of El Camino Real.
 Neither route carries a full load of passengers.